 Education Rights Counsel's goal is to generate systemic change in Nebraska by equalizing access to advocacy and legal representation for under-resourced families with a focus on special education support and student discipline.
 We partner with multiple individuals and organizations across the state to build understanding through education and engagement.

 Because we are a non-profit with very specific education expertise, we provide a unique service in Nebraska for a significant community of under-served children.

 George is an attorney with a career dedicated to equity and affordable housing.
 Currently he is Vice President at Burlington Capital Real Estate.
-He also serves on the Board of the Omaha Housing Authority and is a member of the Nebraska Investment Finance Authority Board.
-In his spare time he coaches girl's soccer, because kids matter.
+In addition to his work with Education Rights Counsel, he also serves on the Board of the Omaha Housing Authority and is a member of the Nebraska Investment Finance Authority Board.
+In his spare time he coaches girl's soccer, because students matter.

 Christine DiMasi Tran is a committed clinical care provider at Nebraska Medicine/UNMC, Down Syndrome advocate and mother of a son living with a developmental disability.
-Her dedication to community cheers us all.
+Her dedication to Education Rights Counsel, students, and the disabled community cheers us all.

-From classroom to academia, Katie's achievements and dedication to the community and her work as the Executive Director of her own family’s foundation all are witness to her dedication to children and education.
+From student classrooms to academia, Katie's achievements and dedication to the community and her work as the Executive Director of her own family’s foundation all are witness to her dedication to children's rights and education.

 The information presented at this site should not be construed to be formal legal advice nor the formation of a lawyer/client relationship.
 Contacting Education Rights Counsel via email does not create an attorney-client relationship